-There are many different reasons for selling a business, and each owner has his or her senses.
+There are many different economic reasons for selling a company, and each owner has his or her senses.
 However, the reasons can group them into three main aspects: personal, family and financial.
 It is usually a combination of multiple reasons, both personal and financial.
 At ONEtoONE Corporate Finance, we want to help you with this challenging decision.
 Thus, we bring you the most common reasons for selling a company.
 In this article, we focus on the economic part; however, if you want to know more excuses, you can download our Ebook :

 The company receives an offer: